Five ‘egg-cellent’ ideas to delight every bunny this Easter Long Weekend

 It’s here you will find the freshest artisan produce including fresh baked breads, produce direct from the farm, trawler-direct seafood, as well as stalls selling clothes, arts and crafts, homewares and more.

-The markets will also feature a visit from the Easter Bunny, an Easter egg hunt, prizes, raffles, live music and roving entertainment.
+The markets will also feature a visit from the Easter Bunny, an Easter egg hunt, live music and roving entertainment.
 Oh, did we mention chocolate?
 There will be chocolate galore for every chocolate-connoisseur.

 The markets will be held on Good Friday and Easter Sunday from 8am-2pm.